-Graduates of the advanced certificate program at ECC are highly skilled and qualify to sit for the advanced certification examination by the American Registry of Radiologic Technologists (ARRT).
+The advanced certificate program graduates at ECC are highly skilled and qualify to sit for the advanced certification examination by the American Registry of Radiologic Technologists (ARRT).

 How long does it take to become a CT Tech?

 The program at ECC consists of two semesters beginning in the fall semester and ending in the spring.
-Students may enroll in either the part-time (two-year track) or full-time (one-year track) in the Computed Tomography Program.
+Students may enroll part-time (two-year track) or full-time (one-year track) in the Computed Tomography Program.

 Learn more about Computed Tomography at ECC!

 Earn a Basic Certificate (BVS) in Computed Tomography at Elgin Community College.Apply today